dram1964/cloudarchitect/docs/ml/aml.md

 - Optimiser: used to improve the performance of the model

 Models consist of logic and parameters that are used to transform the input into an estimate.
 Models are chosen based on their logic rather than the parameter values.

-Parameters are discovered during the training process.
+In traditional data science models,  a model is trained on data.
+The model is given an hypothesis (logic) of how to produce an output based on input data.
+Parameters are the weights given to each factor in the hypothesis used to determine the output.
+Training is the process of adjusting the parameters to produce the best match for the training data: parameters are discovered during the training process.

 Training is achieved using a cost (objective) function and an optimiser function.
 The cost function is used to calculate how well a model performed.
 The optimiser function is used to change the models parameters to improve the cost performance.